Firefighter dies battling blaze at Maryland home

-CLARKSVILLE, Md. — Authorities say a firefighter has died after falling though the floor while battling a blaze at a Maryland home.
+CLARKSVILLE, Md. — Authorities say a firefighter died Monday after falling through the floor of a burning home.

+Howard County Fire Department spokesman Brad Tanner identified him as Nathan Flynn, a 13-year veteran.

-Media outlets report that Howard County Deputy Fire Chief Daniel Merson says crews were called to the Clarksville home for reports of a home on fire after a lightning strike.
-He says three people inside the home when the fire broke out got out safely.
+Firefighters were called to the Clarksville home after a report of a lightning strike, and three people inside were able to get out safely.

-As firefighters battled the flames inside the home, Merson says one firefighter fell through the floor.
-He says the firefighter was quickly removed and taken to a hospital in critical condition, where he died.
+Tanner says firefighters were battling flames inside the home when Flynn fell through the floor.
+A mayday call was sounded, but it took 22 minutes to pull him out.
+Flynn was taken to a hospital, where he died.

+Tanner says it’s not clear what caused the floor to collapse beneath him.

 Gov. Larry Hogan has ordered flags lowered to half-staff immediately.